 Midwifery has truly been a calling for me.
 At the ripe old age of 24, I became a midwife.
-Thirty two years later, this path still fills my heart with a quiet fire of passion, focus and energy.
+So many years have passed and this path still fills my heart with a quiet fire of passion, focus and energy.
 I know, that for the rest of my life, my path will continue to be the path of the Sacred Arts of Feminine Healing and Midwifery on some level.

 In 1984, I started my journey as a midwife in El paso on the border of Juarez, at the Maternity Center, a birth center.
 I then returned to New Mexico, and began my own practice.
 I became licnesed there within 3 months!
 When I left El Paso, and moved to New Mexico, I transitioned from a more clinical style of midwifery, to a holistic focus, integrating medicinal foods, homeopathy, psychology, philosophy of homeopathy and later, Ortho-Bionomy which is rooted in Osteopathy and is a form of structural and subtle body work.

 I am also a painter, and my work as a midwife has deeply influenced my work as a painter and vice a versa.
 I truly believe that being a midwife and healthcare practitioner is simply another art form.
 I also feel a tremendous responsibility as a woman and midwife, to represent, honor, preserve, sustain and to re~birth and invigorate the feminine Arts of Healing in our society.
 I am sad to see this paradigm be quite overshadowed by the medical Model of healthcare in our present culture.
 I hope that we find balance and honor both perspectives equally.

 The Midwives Model of Care

 I practice the Midwifery model of Care.
 The Midwives Model of Care is based on the fact that pregnancy and birth are normal life processes.

 • Monitoring the physical, psychological, and social well-being of the mother and family throughout the childbearing cycle

 • Providing the mother and family with individualized education, counseling, and prenatal care, continuous hands-on assistance during pregnancy, labor, birth, and postpartum support

 • Minimize technological interventions